 In reimagining instruction, the lead designers in this district reached back to the early 1990s to research the Disney Development Company's establishment of the Celebration Community.
-They examined the development of Disney's first prototype community as originally designed by Walt Disney with his creation of EPCOT (The Experimental
+They examined the development of Disney's of leadership but lacked the practical application of these components.
+It appeared that young leaders were becoming more data-driven than student-centered.